mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 After I finished the design document, I thought about how anticlimactic it would be if Ferngully delivered the scraping code only to have it sit in a drawer for months.
 I spent a few evenings putting together a basic frontend.
 It displayed some sample recipes I scraped by hand.
 We'd be ready to launch as soon as Ferngully completed her work.

-{% include image.html file="ketohub-mvp.png" alt="Basic KetoHub site with dummy data" max_width="700px" fig_caption="Screenshot of KetoHub's MVP, populated with data scraped by hand" img_link=true %}
+{% include image.html file="ketohub-mvp.png" alt="Basic KetoHub site with dummy data" max_width="700px" fig_caption="Screenshot of KetoHub&rsquo;s MVP, populated with data scraped by hand" img_link=true %}

 That's when I started getting anxious.

-In the week it had taken me to complete the frontend, I hadn't received any code from Ferngully.
+It took me a week to complete the web portion, but I still hadn't seen any code from Ferngully.
 What was she doing?

 Before I built the frontend, the project was stress-free.
-Now, it felt like I had a living thing, but it was trapped in a box.
+The live site with dummy data made it feel like we had a living thing that we were keeping trapped in a box.
 With each passing day, my frontend code was withering into obsolescence.
 I just wanted to show KetoHub to the world so I could get to the part of this process where Mark Zuckerberg  invites me for champagne on his personal information-collecting superyacht.

 # Working under low bandwidth

 Ferngully sent me her first code review at the end of the second week.
 It was a partial implementation of the first backend component.
-She had averaged 15 hours per week, but she was starting her full-time job on Monday.
+She had averaged 15 hours per week, but she was starting her full-time job the following Monday.
 Her hours were sure to go down after that.

 I revisited the design document to see if I could trim anything out.
 It called for the backend to programmatically upload recipe data to the website's data store.
-I could reduce Ferngully's work if she just wrote data to local disk instead.
-Then, I'd use existing command-line utilities to upload that data to the website.
+I could reduce Ferngully's work if she just wrote data to a local filesystem instead.
+Then, I'd use existing command-line tools to upload that data to the website.

 Okay, maybe the limited time was a good thing.
 If I can trim elements out of the MVP and still achieve the same thing, it wasn't really in its most minimal form.